Raj-Singh-DataScience/Machine-Learning/Linear-Regression-Model/Multiple-Variables/README.md

-# Build a Prediction Model using Linear Regression Model.
+# Salary Prediction Model for HR - Build a Prediction Model using Linear Regression .

 Build Linear Regression Model using Python to Predict Canada's per capita income.